-Marseille is the oldest city in France and we’re here to tell you that it doesn’t deserve the bad reputation going around the internet.
-In Marseille you get lovely weather, great beaches, interesting museums, lots of ports and chances to get on the water, great food–can you say Bouillabaisse?!–great churches to visit and it’s a very popular cruise ship stop too!
-If you’ve never visited you need to get down there, you will not regret it!
+Marseille is the oldest city in France and we're here to tell you that it doesn't deserve the bad reputation going around the internet.
+It is a place for lovely weather, great beaches, interesting museums, lots of ports and chances to get on the water, great food--can you say Bouillabaisse?!--great churches to visit and it's a very popular cruise ship stop too!
+If you've never visited you need to get down there, you will not regret it!

 - France tourism news

 - Why is the French national anthem called "La Marseillaise"?

 - Influxes of population

 - La Cité Radieuse by architect Le Corbusier